cartoon-raccoon/cogsy/docs/usage.md

 `selectcol` is the colour of the text selected.

 `messagecol` contains the colours of the text that appears in the message box.

+`titlecol` is the title of pop up screens such as album info.

 `commandcol` is the colour of the command line.